physio_client.jpg

 Practice principals Melissa and Doug would like to welcome you to Esperance Physiotherapy and look forward to assisting you to achieve greater physical independence.

-Our Physiotherapists
+Physiotherapists

 Melissa Cary (Practice Principal, Titled Sports Physiotherapist)

 I became a physiotherapist in 1986 after completing a Bachelor of Science in Physiotherapy at Curtin University, Western Australia.
 This study was furthered by doing a Postgraduate Diploma in Sports Physiotherapy in 1992.
 I have a genuine interest in assisting people with physiotherapy and physical health.
-So far I have been a physiotherapist for 28 years.

-At this time I was a keen sportswoman playing State League Basketball for the Perry Lakes Hawks Basketball club and being a club physiotherapist for the YMCA classic league men’s hockey team.
-Esperance is a fantastic sporting community and I am available to assist in diagnosing sports injuries, treating injuries, and helping people with rehabilitation to get back to their sport.
+At this time, I was a keen sportswoman, playing State League Basketball for the Perry Lakes Hawks Basketball Club and being a club physiotherapist for the YMCA Classic League men’s hockey team.
+Esperance is a fantastic sporting community, and I am available to assist in diagnosing sports injuries, treating injuries, and helping people with rehabilitation to get back to their sport.

 I am a titled Sports Physiotherapist.